 The Briksdal glacier tour is the most popular tour, even though the glacier has shrunk dramatically in the last decade.
 The Loen Skylift summits Mount Hoven at 3,600ft (1,100m) and is another top thing to do in Olden.
 At the Jostedal Glacier park centre, learn about climate change and local wildlife and also the famous Viking settlements.

 But if you’re looking to escape to hoards of people bundling off the cruise ships – look no further!
-Olden Activities offers you the chance to get to know the ‘real’ Norway.
+Discover Olden offers you the chance to get to know the ‘real’ Norway.
 It’s owned and operated by a local family with a wealth of knowledge and experience in the area.
 Their mountain farm and waterfall tour takes you off the beaten track and into natural Norway.
 They also offer Private Tours based on your preferences.
 Although, in and around the village itself there are many enjoyable activities for you to try.
 Buy traditional Norwegian wooly jumpers, stroll along the glacial lake or try creamy cake in one of the local cafes!